input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-05-24.md

 ### VOLTAIRE & SANCHONET

 This week, work is ongoing on SanchoNet documentation.
-The community members together with Intersect are working on updating DRep Pioneer program participation requirements.
+SanchoNet builders are also collaborating with Intersect on the new  DRep Pioneer program,designed to arm participants with the skills and knowledge to participate as Delegate Representatives (DReps) in the governance structure proposed for Cardano.
 Find out more [about the program here](https://sancho.network/drep-pioneer-program/drep-pp/overview).

 As always, follow [Intersect development updates](https://www.intersectmbo.org/news) for more details.